 - the 25.75% rate applies to taxable income of more than $100,000.

-The indexed amounts used to determine deduction codes for 2013 are shown in the table below.
-The amounts for 2012 are provided for information purposes.
+The following indexed amounts are used to establish the deduction code for 2013.
+The amounts for 2012 are provided for information purposes only.

 |Amount transferred from one spouse to the other||$11,195||$10,925|